japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 NOTE: A stage `A` depends on stage `B` if `B` is among the ancestors of `A`.

 Internally, `stageDependsOn` walks through the graph of RDDs of the input `stage`.
-For every RDD in the RDD's dependencies (using `RDD.dependencies`) `stageDependsOn` adds the RDD of a [NarrowDependency](../rdd/NarrowDependency.md) to a stack of RDDs to visit while for a [ShuffleDependency](../rdd/ShuffleDependency.md) it <<getOrCreateShuffleMapStage, finds `ShuffleMapStage` stages for a `ShuffleDependency`>> for the dependency and the ``stage``'s first job id that it later adds to a stack of RDDs to visit if the map stage is ready, i.e. all the partitions have shuffle outputs.
+For every RDD in the RDD's dependencies (using `RDD.dependencies`) `stageDependsOn` adds the RDD of a [NarrowDependency](../rdd/NarrowDependency.md) to a stack of RDDs to visit while for a [ShuffleDependency](../rdd/ShuffleDependency.md) it [finds `ShuffleMapStage` stages for a `ShuffleDependency`](#getOrCreateShuffleMapStage) for the dependency and the ``stage``'s first job id that it later adds to a stack of RDDs to visit if the map stage is ready, i.e. all the partitions have shuffle outputs.

 After all the RDDs of the input `stage` are visited, `stageDependsOn` checks if the ``target``'s RDD is among the RDDs of the `stage`, i.e. whether the `stage` depends on `target` stage.

 `stageDependsOn` is used when `DAGScheduler` is requested to [abort a stage](#abortStage).

-## <span id="submitWaitingChildStages"> Submitting Waiting Child Stages for Execution
+## Submitting Waiting Child Stages for Execution { #submitWaitingChildStages }

 ```scala
 submitWaitingChildStages(